rhasselbaum/docker-registry-ldap-proxy/README.md

 * [AUTH_LDAP_URL](http://httpd.apache.org/docs/2.4/mod/mod_authnz_ldap.html#authldapurl) = `ldap://dc-01.example.com:3268/?userPrincipalName?sub`
 The LDAP server URL and search parameters for LDAP queries.
 You **MUST** override this setting to have a functional proxy.
 The default shows the [typical form](http://httpd.apache.org/docs/2.4/mod/mod_authnz_ldap.html#activedirectory) for queries using Active Directory's Global Catalog.
 Also make sure the setting of `LDAP_TRUSTED_MODE` is compatible with the scheme specified here (e.g. `ldap://` for STARTTLS or unencrypted; `ldaps://` for SSL).
 By default, the connection is made over unsecured port 3268, but immediately upgraded to a secure connection using STARTTLS.
 * [AUTH_LDAP_BIND_DN](http://httpd.apache.org/docs/2.4/mod/mod_authnz_ldap.html#authldapbinddn) (no default)
   DN used to bind to the server when making LDAP queries.
 In Active Directory, this is typically a service account in the format `user@example.com`.
-It is **NOT** necessarily the same as the user or group authorized to make changes to the Docker registry.
+It is not necessarily the same as the user or group authorized to make changes to the Docker registry.

 > Due to an [Apache issue](https://issues.apache.org/bugzilla/show_bug.cgi?id=57506), this setting must be specified even though it is technically optional.
 Active Directory normally requires it anyway.

 * [AUTH_LDAP_BIND_PASSWORD](http://httpd.apache.org/docs/2.4/mod/mod_authnz_ldap.html#authldapbindpassword) (no default)
   Password used in conjunction with the account specified in `AUTH_LDAP_BIND_DN`.
 If you don't want to pass the password as a plaintext environment variable, you can instead copy a file with the password into the container and use Apache's `exec:` syntax to fetch it.
 See the linked documentation for details.

 > Due to an [Apache issue](https://issues.apache.org/bugzilla/show_bug.cgi?id=57506), this setting must be specified even though it is technically optional.
 Active Directory normally requires it anyway.

 * [REQUIRE_AUTHZ_TYPE](http://httpd.apache.org/docs/2.4/mod/mod_authnz_ldap.html#requiredirectives) = `ldap-user`
   The filtering strategy used to identify the user(s) authorized to make changes to the registry.
 Examples include `ldap-user`, `ldap-group`, and `ldap-filter`.
 Consult the linked Apache documentation for all possibilities.
 This setting tells the proxy how to interpret the value in `REQUIRE_AUTHZ_USERS`.
 * [REQUIRE_AUTHZ_USERS](http://httpd.apache.org/docs/2.4/mod/mod_authnz_ldap.html#requiredirectives) = `registry.admin@example.com`
   User name, group name, or any other string compatible with the `REQUIRE_AUTHZ_TYPE` setting that specifies the user(s) authorized to make changes to the registry.
-When specifying a user name in Active Directory, it should be of the form `user@example.com`.
+When specifying a user name in Active Directory Global Catalog, it should be of the form `user@example.com`.

 Naturally, you can build child images with your own `Dockerfile` if you don't want to specify environment variables in `docker run`.